 Note: I've already read Is it ok to send plain-text password over HTTPS? and https security - should password be hashed server-side or client-side?, but here it's about a specific replacement method (see below).

-requests that are sent while authenticating with "Developer Tools > Network".
-Many popular websites (Reddit, HN, etc.) still send the password in plaintext in the (SSL-secured) POST
+After reading an article about a new authentication method on the Cloudflare blog, I looked at the POST requests that are sent while authenticating with "Developer Tools > Network".
+Many popular websites (Reddit, HN, etc.) still send the password in plaintext in the (SSL-secured) POST request (see screenshot below).

 Is this login method still industry standard?